 Admission to the Harvard doctoral program is competitive.
 The department typically reviews many applications and has an entering class of 12–16 people.
 Our ability to admit applicants is constrained by the amount of financial aid funds we have available, since typically the number of qualified applicants greatly exceeds the number of students we can support.
 Therefore, applicants are advised to apply for external funding.

-Admitted students receive a merit-based award consisting of six years of tuition support, a living stipend and summer research fellowship for the first two years, and a living stipend for the final dissertation-writing year.
+Admitted students receive a merit-based award consisting of six years of tuition support, a living stipend in the first two years, a summer research fellowship for the first four years, and a living stipend for the final dissertation-writing year.
 In the third and fourth years, students are guaranteed teaching fellowships.
 All applicants are urged to apply for outside fellowships from a variety of sources, and are required to accept such awards in lieu of the Harvard award.
 If an outside award is for 12 months, it takes the place of Harvard stipend and summer research fellowship.
 Students will be eligible for a prize of up to $4,000 for each academic year of external funding they receive.
-For US citizens, the primary outside funding sources are the National Science Foundation Graduate Fellowships, the Jacob Javits Fellowship, and the NDSEG fellowships.
+For US citizens, the primary outside funding sources are the National Science Foundation Graduate Fellowshipsand the NDSEG fellowships.
 Applicants outside the US should explore sources of scholarship aid such as from their national governments.
 Students are required to maintain satisfactory progress in order to be eligible for financial aid.

 It is our expectation that most graduates of our program will go on to have academic careers.
 Hence, experience in teaching is an integral part of the graduate training program.
 This teaching is expected of all students regardless of their source of funding.